HPAI-BSC/MetH-baselines/README.md

 This repository contains the code for replicating the baselines of the [MetH-datasets paper](https://arxiv.org/abs/1911.08953).

 This code runs with Python 3.7.2.
-Its python packages requirements will be included soon in a `requirements.txt` file.
+Check the python dependencies in the `requirements.txt` file.

 ## How to run the baselines
 First of all, we have to download the dataset that we aim to use.
 Downloading scripts are located in the [download_data](https://github.com/HPAI-BSC/MetH-baselines/tree/master/download_data) module.
 If we plan to use the MetH-Medium dataset, for example, go to terminal and run the corresponding script like following: